wp-plugins/audio-and-video-player/readme.txt

 **Player name:** mandatory field that will allow to identify the media player for the insertion process on your website.

-**Width:** Enter the width of the audio and video player.
+**Width:** Enter the width of the audio player or video player.
 Under the field you will see the values recommended for the selected skin.
 Every skin has a different recommended value.

-**Height:** Enter the height of the audio and video player.
+**Height:** Enter the height of the audio player or video player.
 Under the field you will see the values recommended for the selected skin.
 Every skin has a different recommended value.
 If you are creating an audio player, the recommended height will be lower than height recommended for a video player.

-**Autoplay:** Mark the checkbox if you want your media player to initialize in "ON" mode.
+**Autoplay:** Mark the checkbox if you want your CP Media Player - Audio Player and Video Player to initialize in "ON" mode.

 Note: Some devices do not support autoplay.